itmm/md-patcher/README.md

 // ...
 ```

-`md-patcher` orders the unit-tests in the reverse direction: the second test is the first to
+`md-patcher` orders the unit-tests in the reverse direction: the second test is
-run.
-This is because the tests are inserted after the `// unit-tests` line.
-But it has the
+the first to run.
+This is because the tests are inserted after the
-nice side effect that the lastest test is run first.
+`// unit-tests` line.
+But it has the nice side effect that the lastest test is

-But to achieve that, every test must start with a unique line.
-That is one reason why I start
-each test with a small description of it.
+run first.

 This is my implementation of `File` in `md-patcher.cpp` to make the test pass: